The West Highland Way | ||

 Colin studied the bird.
 "Actually," he said, "I think you'll find that's a McRook."

 We had selected AMS, a small local business, to act as our booking agent and baggage courier and, as arranged, the AMS guy was waiting for us.
-There followed a brief interlude where his broad Glaswegian brogue and our mildly Brummie twang bounced off each other.
-He spoke to us twice and we replied twice and nobody understood a word of the exchange.
+There followed a brief interlude where his broad Glaswegian brogue and our mildly Brummie twang bounced off each other imperviously.
 By the third attempt we finally tuned in, using our internal Babelfish and managed to decipher our respective accents, after which there was a flurry of activity which involved a lot of baggage being heaved about and cars being moved around.
 The guys staffing the long stay car park were all burly geezers in blue serge uniforms but they were genuinely interested in our planned journey and saw us off with a friendly wave.
 We set off back through Glasgow, this time being driven by the AMS guy.
 From what little I saw of it, I liked the look of the city.
-It had obviously undergone a renaissance of sorts and in common with many other British cities was in the process of re-inventing itself, ditching its old industrial heritage in favour of a modern cosmopolitan image; clean, glass-clad modern architecture and pedestrianized streets being very much in evidence.
+It had obviously undergone a renaissance of sorts and in common with many other British cities, Birmingham included, was in the process of re-inventing itself, ditching its old industrial heritage in favour of a modern cosmopolitan image; clean, glass-clad modern architecture and pedestrianized streets being very much in evidence.
 To drive home this makeover, and also to reassure would-be visitors, it had given itself a new handle - The Friendly City, which didn’t really shout out ‘Glasgow’ to me after all those episodes of Taggart.
 Sadly, I wouldn't be finding out if this new tag was justified as we were paying the city the briefest of visits.

 During the short car journey to Kelvingrove Park the helpful AMS guy offered Colin the loan of one of his weatherproof jackets, sparing Colin some considerable expense, and then we were dropped off at a flight of granite steps leading down to the park.
 Our walk had begun.